Dynamical phases in growing populations: understanding recovery from bottlenecks

 The results demonstrate several interesting features.
 For instance, choosing $\boldsymbol{n}_0$ to be the unstable mixed-strategy fixed point, we see that $p_\text{AllD}$ depends on both the rate of population growth and the rate of mutation (Fig.~\ref{fig:2}{\bf a}).
-Similarly, fixing the rates of population growth and mutation reveals founder effects, where $p_\text{AllD}$ depends on both initial demographic mix, $\boldsymbol{n}_0$, and initial population size, $N_0$ (Figs.~\ref{fig:2}{\bf b}-{\bf g}).
+Similarly, fixing the rates of population growth and mutation reveals sensitivity to initial conditions, where $p_\text{AllD}$ depends on both initial demographic mix, $\boldsymbol{n}_0$, and initial population size, $N_0$ (Figs.~\ref{fig:2}{\bf b}-{\bf g}).

 The parameter space of mutation and growth rates can moreover be divided into two qualitative regions (panel {\bf a}, red dashed line).

 In the upper region, behaviour agrees with the expectation that faster growth rates reduce $O(1/\sqrt{N})$ intrinsic fluctuations more rapidly and therefore increase the likelihood of fixation within the same basin of attraction that the system started (panel {\bf a}).
 Similarly, as the initial population size, $N_0$, increases, the system experiences fewer large fluctuations at early times and hence this also increases the likelihood of fixation within the starting basin of attraction (Figs.~\ref{fig:2}{\bf b}-{\bf d}).